FTX Fraud Investigation: What Is The FTX Scandal All About?

 FTX Used Celebrities and Athletes to Deceptively Promote Their Platform

-Doubling down on the deceit of customers, many FTX lawsuits being filed claim that the exchange used aggressive marketing campaigns to promote its platform, including Super Bowl ads, celebrity endorsements, and naming rights to the Miami Heat’s arena.
+Doubling down on the deceit of customers, many FTX lawsuits claimed that the exchange used aggressive marketing campaigns to promote its platform, including Super Bowl ads, celebrity endorsements, and naming rights to the Miami Heat’s arena.

 These campaigns promised people higher yields than the average bank account and included aggressive advertisements by top tier athletes promoting the company’s platform using the slogan “#NotAnExpert”, to draw in consumers.